sujin-1013/Task-Aware-DMO/README.md

 ├── evaluate.py       # Evaluation and metrics
 ├── config/           # Experimental settings
-├── results/          # Graphs and tables from the paper └── paper/            # Original PDF paper for reference
+├── results/          # Graphs and tables from the paper ├── assets/           # Images and visual materials for README └── paper/            # Original PDF paper for reference
 ```